Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Introduction

-We conduct plenty of experiments on various datasets with different noises and artifacts.
-The results show that our method can produce robust global orientation on a common laptop CPU and achieves competitive performance on data with different sampling densities, noise levels, thin structures, and sharp features.
-It is also suitable for nested surfaces and multiple connected components.
-Moreover, we demonstrate that our approach can be effectively extended to large-scale data with millions of points by globally subsampling representative point sets.
+We conduct experiments on a variety of datasets with both synthetic and real scanned point clouds.
+The results show that our method can achieve competitive performance on a common laptop CPU, and produce robust global orientation on datasets with different sampling densities, noise levels, thin structures, and sharp features.
+It is also suitable for surfaces with nested structures and multiple connected components.
+Moreover, we demonstrate that our approach can be effectively extended to large-scale data with millions of points by globally subsampling representative point sets and orienting the dense point cloud normals based on the implicit field generated by the reference set.

-\section{Related Works}
+\section{Related works}

-The unoriented normals can be directly estimated by local fitting, such as PCA~\cite{LIII1901On} or Jets~\cite{2005Jets}.
-However, we cannot judge whether the normal is pointing inside or outside the surface by just basing on local properties~\cite{DBLP:journals/tog/MetzerHZGPC21}.
-Hence, deriving a consistent orientation is a challenging problem.
+Although unoriented normals of point clouds can be directly estimated by local fitting using PCA~\citep{LIII1901On} or Jets~\citep{2005Jets}, it is difficult to determine whether the normal is pointing inward or outward of the surface via local properties only~\citep{DBLP:journals/tog/MetzerHZGPC21}.
+Hence, deriving a consistent orientation of point cloud normals is a challenging problem.
 In this section, we review several existing techniques on normal orientation and implicit unoriented reconstruction.
-The techniques are classified two categories: 1.orientation based on local consistency and 2.orientation dominated by other factors.
-When classifying a method into the second category, we do not mean completely ignoring local properties, but mean applying additional supervisions to ensure normal consistency.
+The techniques are classified into two categories: (1) orientation based on local consistency, and (2) orientation dominated by other factors.
+When classifying a method into the second category, we do not mean completely ignoring local properties, but mean applying additional supervision to ensure normal consistency.
 Unoriented reconstruction approaches are generally classified into the second category.